ChilliCream/hotchocolate-docs/docs/schema.md

     .Create();
 ```

-_Hot Chocolate_ provides a collection of conventions and attributes to express a schema with POCOs, but if they are not what we want we can override them to make those our own.
+_Hot Chocolate_ provides a collection of conventions and attributes to express a schema with POCOs, but if they are not what we want we can override them to make those rules our own.
 We can even declare our own set of attributes.

 > If you want to read more about conventions head over [here](conventions.md).